Hook (film): Soundtrack

-In November 2023, La-La Land Records announced a remastered and expanded three-disc ultimate edition of the film's score in its entirety, to be released December 1, 2023.
+On December 1, 2023, La-La Land Records released a remastered and expanded three-disc ultimate edition of the film's score in its entirety.
 The first disc includes the score presentation.
-The second disc features the additional musical tracks, and the third disc features alternate cues, source music, and Leslie Bricusse's songs.
+The second disc features the additional musical tracks, and the third disc features alternate cues, source music and Leslie Bricusse's songs.

 Video games

 A video game based on the film and bearing the same name was released for various game consoles in 1992.
 Another game was released for personal computer and Commodore Amiga, and is a point-and-click adventure game.

 Reception

 Box office

 Spielberg, Williams and Hoffman did not take salaries for Hook.
-Their deal called for them to split 40% of TriStar Pictures's gross revenues.
+Their deal called for them to split 40% of TriStar Pictures' gross revenues.
 They were to receive $20 million from the first $50 million in gross theatrical film rentals, with TriStar keeping the next $70 million in rentals before the three resumed receiving their percentage.

 Hook was released in North America December 11, 1991, earning $13.5 million in its opening weekend.
 It went on to gross $119.7 million in the United States and Canada, and $181.2 million in foreign countries, accumulating a worldwide total of $300.9 million.
-It is the sixth-highest-grossing "pirate-themed" film, behind all five films in the Pirates of the Caribbean film series.
+It is the sixth-highest-grossing pirate-themed film, behind all five films in the Pirates of the Caribbean film series.
 In the United States and Canada, it was the sixth-highest-grossing film in 1991, and fourth-highest-grossing worldwide.
 It was the second-highest-grossing film in Japan, with theatrical rentals of $22.4 million.
-It ended up making a profit of $50 million for the studio, yet it was still declared a financial disappointment, having been overshadowed by the release of Disney's Beauty and the Beast, and a decline in box-office receipts compared to the previous years.
+It ended up making a profit of $50 million for the studio, yet it was still declared a financial disappointment, having been overshadowed by the release of Disney's Beauty and the Beast and a decline in box-office receipts compared to the previous years.